Vishal-Tak/ecommerce-pipeline/README.md

 1. Download the Olist dataset from Kaggle: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce

-2. Extract and place all CSV files in the `data/` folder:
+2. Extract and place all CSV files in the `data/` folder

 3. Run the pipeline:
 ```bash